okalil/discussions-monolith/README.md

 # Discussions Monolith

-This project is a discussion web application (based on Github Discussions), designed with a clear architecture and understandable code organization.
+This project is a discussion web application (based on Github Discussions), designed with a clear architecture and code organization.
 The purpose is to provide a reference implementation for monolithic applications with React and React Router.

-## Code Organization
+## Directory Structure

-The application code is organized in two main folders:

-1. `core`: This contain the core application logic and data access, and integration with other services like mailing, queues etc.
-2. `web`: This contains all web specific code, like session management and UI code

-### Why not implement services code directly in router loaders/actions?

-Some essential services like database, file storage and mailing are abstracted away from the main application code.
-This has two main benefits:

-1. A service can be reused across various routes;
-2. We can easily change the service implementation without changing code in various routes

-### Why not use flat routes convention?

-The UI routes are implemented with manual configuration for two reasons:

-1. Sub components colocation: file system based routing doesn't provide much flexibility for colocating sub components next to the route where it is used;
-2. Confusing file name patterns: UI routes may use a lot of special patterns, like optional segments, pathless layouts, layoutless paths etc, translating this to the file system makes the filename complex.
+### The app/core directory

+The `core` directory hosts the core application logic, decoupling it from the framework.
+That's where we define functions for queries and commands, and integration with third party services.
+What this directory won't include is code related to the presentation layer (like React and React Router stuff).

+### The app/web directory

+The `web` directory holds the web-related parts of the application, including cookies, middlewares, route modules and UI components.
+We can think of it as both the View and Controller from MVC architecture.

 ## Getting Started